ispc/ispc/docs/ispc.rst

     soa<8> Point pts[...];

-The in-memory layout of the ``Point``s has had the SOA transformation applied, such that there are 8 ``x`` values in memory followed by 8 ``y`` values, and so forth.
+The in-memory layout of the ``Point`` instances has had the SOA transformation applied, such that there are 8 ``x`` values in memory followed by 8 ``y`` values, and so forth.
 Here is the effective declaration of ``soa<8>
 Point``: